 I’m in love with it!
 It definitely looks like a first draft of a project…which is rough and a little flawed, but it was a blast to make.

 My money saving tips for this project, would be to make two or three of them at once to save money (see if you have friends or family that want one too).
 There is enough paint (smooth behr premium deckover) in one gallon to make about three of these nativities, and if you buy the same rope lights that I did it is actually cheaper to buy the two-pack than it is to buy just one at a time.
 Obviously when you buy any hardware in bulk that saves money too.

 Well, that’s my two cents on this project.
 I hope you enjoyed seeing my yard decor take shape.
 Oh, and I forgot to mention that if I hadn’t run into any snags or interruptions it would have taken me about 7 hours to complete it…just so you know, you could bust one out in one day or a couple of evenings if you wanted to.

-Thanks for stopping by my blog, and please make sure to share this post with anyone that would find it helpful.~Sarah
+Thanks for stopping by my blog, and please make sure to share this post (the direct link emailed, or on social media) with anyone that would find it helpful. ~Sarah

 P.S.
 Make sure to check out all of my Christmas Posts.

 For those of you that would like to check out some of my other projects, here are some links to some fun ones:

 For those of you that would like another option for a “pinnable” image on Pinterest, here you go…thanks again so much for the support!

 *Please note that this post was published to this website on January, 3rd 2018 and has since been updated to be a little more user friendly and shareable.